luix221/AxisCLI/README.md

 ### Visual File Classification
 The system automatically color-codes files based on their extension.
 This allows for immediate visual identification of binaries, source code, documents, and configuration files without manual sorting.

+### Universal Command Passthrough
+AxisCLI acts as a powerful wrapper for your system.
+It natively supports all external programs and CLI tools installed on your Windows machine.
+* **Full Path Compatibility:** If you have tools like `git`, `python`, `npm`, or `gcc` in your System PATH, you can execute them directly within AxisCLI just like in a standard CMD or PowerShell window.
+* **Seamless Workflow:** Run your compilers, version control, or custom scripts without ever leaving the AxisCLI environment.

 ### Terminal Customization
 Users can define a persistent visual theme.
 Use the integrated 'color' command to set your preferred background and foreground.
 These settings remain locked and persistent even when the shell displays high-contrast file listings.